 AI assistants and AI agents are often lumped together, but they serve fundamentally different roles.
 Sure, there are overlaps.
 But when you dig deeper, there’s a world of difference between them.

-The businesses that grasp this difference are the ones that can make the most of AI for efficiency and growth.
-This shift in mindset can be the game-changer if you want to level up your AI strategy.
+The businesses that grasp this difference are the ones that can make the most of Artificial Intelligence for efficiency and growth.
+This shift in mindset can be the game-changer if you want to level up your AI systems and strategy.

 In this post, we’ll break down the true potential of AI assistants versus AI agents and why one might be just the thing your business needs to achieve greater scale and strategic efficiency.